trappar/you-should/README.md

 Once the project is ready, you can use the following commands to compile dev assets and boot a dev server:

-* `grunt dev:watch` (this watch task will monitor static assets for changes and automatically recompile them)
+* `grunt` (this watch task will monitor static assets for changes and automatically recompile them)
 * `app/console server:start` (this will launch PHP's built in server - accessable at localhost:8000)

 #### Publishing changes